Freedom of Information (FOI) and medical record requests

 A Data Protection Impact Assessment was undertaken to assess a tool to meet the national Falsified Medicines Directive.

-Your COVID Recovery:
+- Your COVID RecoveryBack up

 The assessment covered providing administrative access to the Your COVID Recovery app.
-This app will be used by patients at home but with support of NHFT staff
+This app will be used by patients at home but with support of NHFT staff.

 All enquiries regarding access to information that is not available through the Trust's Publication Scheme should be made either in writing to: